top of page

 Guidelines for Obtaining Another FHA Loan for a New Rental

-If you already have an FHA loan and are looking to obtain another FHA-insured mortgage, there are specific guidelines to follow.
-The property being vacated by the borrower must either be sold or rented, and the borrower must be relocating to an area more than 100 miles away.
-You may also be a co-borrower on an existing FHA loan and still qualify for a new FHA insured mortgage under certain conditions.
+If you already have an FHA loan and are considering buying another home, there are certain guidelines you need to meet.
+The property you are leaving must either be sold or rented, and you must be relocating at least 100 miles away to qualify for another FHA-insured mortgage.

 Relocation and FHA: What You Need to Know